rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 })
 ```

-World\$Solve needs the following variables to solve steady state
+`World$Solve` needs the following variables to solve steady state
 probabilistically: - emissions: the emissions dataframe - var_box_df: a
 dataframe with the example variables - var_invFun: the functions created
 from the var_box_df in a list - nRUNs: the number of runs.
 Should match